 How Homeownership Went from Being the American Dream to the American Nightmare Overnight

 For the past century, homeownership has become synonymous with the fulfillment of the American dream.
-From Herbert Hoover and Theodore Roosevelt to more recently Bill Clinton and George Bush, the leaders of our nation sought to get every American into a home, but at what cost?
+From Herbert Hoover and Theodore Roosevelt to Bill Clinton and George Bush, the leaders of our nation sought to get every American into a home, but at what cost?
 The recent cover article of TIME magazine questions the wisdom of a nation pushed into the belief that home ownership is the panacea for all that ails society.
 With the collapse of the housing market and lingering repercussions of the sub-prime rate mortgages crisis, we are left to ponder whether homeownership is truly the best, or worst, path to financial freedom.

 The Bursting of a Bubble

 In the United States, homeownership has become the hallmark of financial prosperity.
 For the better part of the last century, the government devised policies and incentives with the goal of making owning a home accessible to all.
 With the increase in the number of home owners came a multitude of related industries that prospered and thrived.
 Before the bubble burst, home improvement stores were popping up with the frequency of Starbucks.
 Other industries, such as building, furniture, electronics, home and gardening services and supplies, were booming as well.
 As the trend towards larger homes grew, so did the need for even more durable goods to fill the ever growing number of rooms.
 Bigger was better.
 More was better.
-By 2008, the gold standard of a home was large enough to house a whole village.
+The gold standard of a home was large enough to house a whole village.
 The amount of time, money, and utilities needed to support these homes was staggering.
 Even more staggering is that these homes were being occupied by middle class Americans whose salaries didn’t seem to fit the amount of goods and services needed to support them.
 To keep the industry going, loans were made less stringent, second mortgages were encouraged, and the emergence of no money down, interest only and 50 year mortgages were being introduced.
 When the housing bubble burst, the illusion that it was our right to live this way burst right along with it.
 But what was the alternative?

 A Society of No Choices